mkidson/mkidson_obsidian_vault/MSc/To-Do files/Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response..md

 # Improved light output resolution compared to traditional detector (cylinder on PMT)

+Below is the Cs spectrum for each detector.
+Differentiating and fitting a Gaussian shows the edge resolution of the sphere to be slightly better than the cylinder:

+Sphere sigma: 0.027
+Cylinder sigma: 0.035

+That turns into (with $\frac{\sigma}{\mu}$)

+Sphere Cs edge resolution: 5.46 %
+Cylinder Cs edge resolution: 7.42 %

 ![[Pasted image 20250716150502.png]]

 Doesn't show much but you can kind of squint and see a better resolution.